DH-Ng/TacEx/README.md

 This stops and removes the containers, but keeps the images.

+### Livestreaming
+To see the IsaacSim GUI use the [streaming client](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/manual_livestream_clients.html).

 ### Set up IDE (Optional)

 To setup the IDE, please follow these instructions: